BjoernTroldahl/VR-Serious-Game-for-Children-in-Hospitals/README.md

 ### To install it through the APK:
 1 Install a third-party software to install APK’s to the headset, such as SideQuest.

-2 Set-Up the app following the instructions and install it to the headset.
+2 Set up the app following the instructions and install it to the headset.

 3 Through the app, transfer the APK to the headset.